msionut28/battleships_browserGame/README.md

 ![My Excalidraw wireframe](/assets/wireframe.png)

 The first step in building out my project was to have a plan to follow.
-I had layed out my basic grid structure, as well as things that I had to focus on, as well as features of the game such as: extra points for streak hits.
+I had layed out my basic grid structure, as well as things that I had to focus on, but also features of the game such as: extra points for streak hits.
 I was initially planning on different design for showing up the hit and missed ships, however throughout developing my project I thought that using special characters instead of solid boxes would be more beneficial.